gnodi/danf/README.md

 // Define "define" for the client or the server. var define = define ? define : require('amdefine')(module);

-// Wrapper allowing to use the class on both the client and server sides. define(function(require) {
+// Wrapper allowing to use the class on both client-side and server-side. define(function(require) {
     /**
      * Initialize a new logger.